suggap

 Plot

 In April 1941, the Third Reich invaded the Kingdom of Yugoslavia.
-The protagonist, Miloš, faces death on three separate occasions - at the beginning, during, and at the end of the Second World War.
-The first story takes place at a train station where, after the outbreak of the April War, mobilized members of the royal army gather and declare a photographer with a speech impediment a German spy and subsequently shoot him.
-The second story shows Miloš, who joined the partisans, fleeing through a swamp while being pursued by German soldiers.
-While hiding, Miloš meets a young man who sacrifices himself for him, allowing Miloš to escape.
-The third story takes place shortly after the liberation of Yugoslavia.
-Miloš, now an OZNA officer, must decide whether a group of German collaborators, including a girl he likes, will be shot.
+The protagonist, Miloš, witnesses violent death on three separate occasions - at the beginning, during, and at the end of the Second World War.
+The first story takes place at a train station where, after the outbreak of the April War, mobilized members of the royal army gather and declare a photographer without identity papers and with a speech impediment a German spy and execute him.
+The second story shows Miloš, who joined the partisans, pursued by German soldiers.
+He meets a fellow partisan who, after they flee together through a swamp, sacrifices himself for him, allowing Miloš to escape.
+The third story takes place shortly after liberation.
+Miloš, now an OZNA officer, must decide whether a group of German collaborators, including a girl he is attracted to, will be shot.